Open-Attestation/open-attestation/README.md

 ## Installation

-To install OpenAttestation framework on your machine, run the command below:
+To install the OpenAttestation framework on your machine, run the command below:

 ```bash
 npm i @govtechsg/open-attestation